-Fermented foods, especially true lactic-acid ferments (anaerobic ferments) have been shown to activate the TH-1 immune system and prevent viral infection.
+Fermented foods, especially true lactic-acid ferments (anaerobic ferments), have been shown to activate the TH-1 immune system and prevent viral infection (18).
 Consuming fermented foods regularly may help to prevent illness.
-Fermented milk products (yogurt, kefir) containing lactic-acid bacteria were associated with a lower risk of allergies.
-(More evidence.)
-Kimchi is beneficial against food-borne illness.
-Kombucha may repair damage caused by environmental irritants and help kidney function.
+Fermented milk products (yogurt, kefir) containing lactic-acid bacteria were associated with a lower risk of allergies (19,20).
+Kimchi is beneficial against food-borne illnesses (21).
+Kombucha may repair damage caused by environmental irritants and help kidney function (22).

-Ginger may be helpful with respiratory infections, and has been shown to have anti-inflammatory effects, including inhibiting the TNF-alpha cytokine.
-Fresh ginger (but not dried) was also shown to be beneficial in preventing/helping RSV.
+Ginger may be helpful with respiratory infections (23) and has been shown to have anti-inflammatory effects, including inhibiting the TNF-alpha cytokine (24).
+(Ginger is found in our Elderberry Elixir for this reason.)
+Fresh ginger (but not dried) was also shown to be beneficial in preventing/helping RSV (25).

-Very early research shows that pomegranate juice may be effective against flu, stomach flu (norovirus), and other infections.
-Pomegranate, actually, has also been shown to possibly prevent and even cure cancer of the breast, prostate, and colon.
+Very early research shows that pomegranate juice may be effective against flu, stomach flu (norovirus), and other infections (26).
+Pomegranate has also been shown to possibly prevent and even cure cancer (27) of the breast (28), prostate (29), and colon (30).

-Cod liver oil is especially beneficial.
-It contains vitamins A and D, which have benefits in immune function.
-It may also protect against or slow the development of heart disease.
-It has anti-inflammatory properties as well.
-It may decrease the risk of respiratory illness (more evidence).
-It also affects the fat-soluble vitamin content of breastmilk.
-It may play a protective role against cancer death, and help rheumatoid arthritis.
-It may reduce the risk of type I diabetes (other vitamin D supplements didn’t show the same effect), also reduces risk when pregnant women take it (other vitamin D and multivitamin supplements didn’t show the same effect).
-It’s beneficial for eye health and may decrease the risk of glaucoma and associated blindness.
+Cod liver oil is incredibly beneficial.
+It contains vitamins A and D, which have benefits for immune function.
+It may also protect against or slow the development of heart disease (31).
+It has anti-inflammatory properties as well (32).
+It may decrease the risk of respiratory illness (33,34).
+It also affects the fat-soluble vitamin content of breastmilk (35).
+It may protect against cancer death (36) and help rheumatoid arthritis (37).
+It may reduce the risk of type I diabetes (other vitamin D supplements didn’t show the same effect) (38).
+Cod liver oil also reduces the risk of diabetes when pregnant women take it (additional vitamin D and multivitamin supplements didn’t show the same effect) (39).
+It benefits eye health and may decrease the risk of glaucoma and associated blindness (40).